-Written by Alan Dargan, Digital Skills Academy's Digital Design Curriculum Lead.
+Written by Alan Dargan, our Digital Design Curriculum Lead.

 Information Architecture pioneer Richard Saul Wurman’s claim that a “weekday edition of The New York Times contains more information than the average person was likely to come across in a lifetime in seventeenth-century England” seemed a bold assertion when he made it.
 The world has changed since 1989 and the amount of information we process, forming the basis of our opinions and decision making, has grown exponentially and it’s only going to increase.
 Because of this, data visualisation work like David McCandless’ ‘Information is Beautiful’engages, persuades and provokes – something data alone might struggle to do.
 A good example is one he created on the scientific evidence of health supplements and other ‘miracle foods’.
 Through direct comparison, we can see how they stack up on a scale of strong evidence to harmful.